shopsys/monorepo-tools/docs/installation/installation-using-docker-windows-10-pro-higher.md

 composer create-project shopsys/project-base --stability=alpha --no-install --keep-vcs
 cd project-base
 ```

-Notes:
-- The `--no-install` option disables installation of the vendors - this will be done later in the Docker container
+*Note: The `--no-install` option disables installation of the vendors - this will be done later in the Docker container.*

-- The `--keep-vcs` option initializes GIT repository in your project folder that is needed for diff commands of the application build and keeps the GIT history of `shopsys/project-base`
+*Note: The `--keep-vcs` option initializes GIT repository in your project folder that is needed for diff commands of the application build and keeps the GIT history of `shopsys/project-base`.*

 ### 2. Create docker-compose.yml file
 Create `docker-compose.yml` from template [`docker-compose.yml.dist`](../../project-base/docker/conf/docker-compose.yml.dist).